ANFTechTeam/ANFCapacityManager/README.md

 ## Change Log

+* July 26, 2021  - Auto Grow amount now accepts percent-based values (20%) or static values with 't' for 'g'. i.e. '500g' to grow by 500 GiB or '2t' to grow by 2 TiB.
 * April 16, 2021 - Added NetApp Account name to Metric Rules names to guarantee resource name uniqueness.
 * April 12, 2021 - Added logic to check if pool resize is complete before attempting to resize volume.
 Changed 'put' methods to 'patch' to avoid wiping out tags and snapshot policies.
 * March 14, 2021 - CRR Source Volumes; added logic to autogrow function to increase CRR target capacity pool if required.
 Logic App will need contributor access to target volume's resource group.